ferrykurniawan28/food-delivery/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Ferry Kurniawan**
 - GitHub: [@ferrykurniawan28](https://github.com/ferrykurniawan28)

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- BLoC library contributors
-- Material Design for UI inspiration
-- All open source contributors

 ---